COLLEGE OF SOUTHERN NEVADA

 4. To recognize and comprehend the various components of a company’s annual report

-5. To obtain a proficiency with a Texas Instruments BA II plus financial calculator
+5. To obtain a proficiency with Excel or Texas Instruments BA II plus financial calculator

 6. Record business transactions in journal form